 Location: In conjunction with ICACC19, Hilton Daytona Beach Resort and Ocean Center, Daytona Beach, Fla., USA

-Instructors: George D. Quinn, NIST, and Richard C. Bradt, University of Alabama
+Instructors: George D. Quinn, NIST, and with content developed by the late Richard C. Bradt, University of Alabama

 If you are an engineer, scientist, student, technician, or manager interested in the mechanical properties of glasses and ceramics, testing procedures, and the meaning of testing results, then this is an excellent option for you.
 Two preeminent leaders of the industry teach this two-day short course that will be held in conjunction with the 43rd annual International Conference and Expo on Advanced Ceramics and Composites (ICACC).

 This two-day course addresses the mechanical properties of ceramics and glasses for elastic properties, strength measurements, fracture parameters and the indentation hardness.
 Attendees will be exposed to how the structures of ceramics and glasses determine those properties, become acquainted with standard test methods, and understand the results.
 In addition, students will learn how the results of some tests may be used to design with ceramics and glasses.
 Students will also learn about post-mortem analysis of failures.
 Continuous fiber reinforced ceramics are not included.
 Special topics include:

 - Stress, Strain and Elastic Properties and their Measurement

 - Theoretical Strength, Fracture and Fracture Toughness / R-Curves

 - Measurement of Strength and Fracture Toughness / R-Curves